abdusalamov/homebridge-starline/README.md

 Update your **Node** to a newer version.

 ### Other
-If you have other problem run HomeBridge with debug mode `DEBUG=* homebridge -D` and [open a new Issue](https://github.com/abdusalamov/homebridge-starline/issues/new) and we will try to figure it out together :)
+If you have some other problem run HomeBridge with debug mode `DEBUG=* homebridge -D` and [open a new Issue](https://github.com/abdusalamov/homebridge-starline/issues/new) and we will try to figure it out together :)